-Cervical spinal stenosis occurs as a result of progressive (degenerative) changes in the vertebrae and discs leading to compression of the spinal cord (referred to as myelopathy).
+Cervical spinal stenosis is the result of degenerative changes in your vertebrae and discs, which in turn leads to the compression of your spinal cord (referred to as myelopathy).

-The spinal cord, shown above, is a nerve bundle that runs from the base of the brain to the low back.
+The spinal cord (shown above) is a nerve bundle that runs from the base of your brain to your lower back.

-In a normal spine there is plenty of space for the spinal cord in the spinal canal.
+If your spine is healthy, there is ample space for your spinal cord in your spinal canal.

-Degenerative diseases, which usually occur slowly over time, cause the spinal canal to narrow, making you more at risk for developing spinal stenosis.
+However, degenerative changes, which typically occur slowly, can cause your spinal canal to narrow.
+This places you more at risk for developing cervical spinal stenosis.

-This is an image of what occurs in cervical osteoarthritis.
-Over time, the cartilage between the facet joints degenerates, causing friction (shown here in red) between the bones.
-Bone spurs, or osteophytes, may form, as a result of the friction.
+The image above pictures cervical osteoarthritis.
+Over time, the cartilage between the facet joints degenerates, causing friction (shown in red) between the bones.
+Bone spurs, or osteophytes, may form as a result of this friction.

-Osteophytes can irritate the nerves exiting the spinal canal through the foraminal opening.
-They can also encroach centrally on the spinal cord itself.
+These osteophytes can irritate your nerves exiting your spinal canal through your foraminal opening.
+They may also encroach on the spinal cord itself.

-Herniated discs may also cause spinal stenosis.
-This image shows a cervical herniated disc herniating into the spinal canal, impinging nerve roots.
-Herniated discs can further impinge upon nerve roots that already have some foraminal compression due to osteoarthritis.
+In the case of a herniated disc, the above image shows a cervical disc herniating into the spinal canal, and so impinging on the nerve roots.
+Additionally, a herniated disc may further impinge upon nerve roots that already have some foraminal compression due to osteoarthritis.

 Symptoms and implications

-Functioning of the spinal cord can be adversely affected by myleopathy.
+The functioning of your spinal cord can be adversely affected by myleopathy.

-If you suffer from myelopathy, you may notice uncoordination of your hands or a heavy feeling in your legs.
-You may develop a shuffling gate, or trip easily when you are walking.
-You may also have a combination of numbness, weakness, and pain in your arms, hands, and legs.
+Symptoms can include a lack of hand coordination or a heavy feeling in your legs.
+You may also develop a shuffling gate or trip easily when you are walking.
+You might also experience a combination of numbness, weakness, and/or pain in your arms, hands, and legs.

 In addition, you may have a loss of bladder or bowel control.